SERVICE AND REPAIRS

 Before You Call

-- Basic Service (includes cleaning and lubrication, adjusting tensions, timing, and a 21-point check-up): starting at $70.00
+- Basic "Full Service" (includes cleaning and lubrication, adjusting tensions, timing, and a 21-point check-up): starting at $80 (tax included)

 Frequently Asked Questions How often should a sewing machine be serviced?